TheMarex/ba-thesis/text/6_simulator.md

 Obviously the quality of this method relies on how often this loop is executed.
 Consider the case of a kinematic chain where a movement of a link always violates at least one constraint.
 It is clear that this method needs a lot of iterations to yield good results in this case.
-It becomes even worse in the case of a parallel kinematic that is in contact with the ground, as is the case for a bipedal robot in dual support stance.
+It becomes even worse in the case of a parallel kinematic chain that is in contact with the ground, as is the case for a bipedal robot in dual support stance.
-Solving a non-penetration constrain on either end, will invalidate the position constraint of the next link.
+Solving a non-penetration constrain on either end will invalidate the position constraint of the next link.
 In turn, the position constraint of each link needs to be updated until the other end of the kinematic chain is reached.
 If the non-penetration constraint is violated again for this end, the whole process starts again in reverse direction.
 This leads to oscillations that need a lot more iterations to level off to an acceptable level.
-Despite these inaccuracies using enough solver iteration this still yields an overall usable systems.
-However the velocities still will have a small random error in each simulation step.
+Despite these inaccuracies using enough solver iterations this still yields an overall usable systems.
+However the velocities will still have a small random error in each simulation step.
 This poses a major problem when trying to measure accelerations, as the random error causes them to accelerate wildly.
 This circumstance needs to be taken into account when dealing with values derived from the acceleration (e.g. the ZMP),